-Abominable is the DreamWorks’ new work in a partnership with Pearl Studio, directed by Jill Culton (Open Season) and Todd Wilderman (Home).
+Abominable is the new job of DreamWorks in partnership with Pearl Studio, directed by Jill Culton (The Bug Will Catch) and Todd Wilderman (Every one in his house).

-Yi (Chloe Bennet) is a Chinese teenager who finds an injured creature on the roof of the building she lives in.
-Despite her initial fear and estrangement, she can find a way to communicate, especially with the help of music, which Yi plays on her violin.
-The creature is a Yeti, who is being chased by Dr. Zara (Sarah Paulson), a zoologist, by Burnish (Eddie Izzard) commands, a man who has the ambitions to have the most exotic animals in the world, this leads to Yi and the Yeti fleeing with Jin's (Tenzing Norway) and Peng’s (Albert Tsai) help, her friends, whom she left after the loss of her father.
+Yi is a Chinese teenager, who finds an injured creature on the roof of the building where she lives, despite the initial fear and strangeness, they manage to find a way to communicate, mainly with the help of music, that Yi plays on his violin.
+The creature is a Yeti being chased by Dr. Zara, a zoologist, at the behest of Burnish, a man with ambitions to have the most exotic animals in the world, which leads Yi and the Yeti to flee with Jin's help. and Peng, her friends, whom she left after the loss of her father.

-Music plays an important role in this animation and it is not just a follow-up of the scenes, but one of the main forces of it, bringing deep feelings to the characters, the ones that words sometimes cannot explain.
-Maybe that's the reason Everest, the Yeti, doesn't need to talk, his communication is purer than that.
+Music plays an important role in animation and is not just an accompaniment to the scenes, but one of the driving forces of the feature, bringing deep feelings to the characters, those that sometimes words cannot explain.
+Maybe that's why Everest the Yeti doesn't need to speak, his communication is purer than that.

-The story doesn’t have a complex, plot-filled background, it’s simple, and that’s why it captivates, with well-placed jokes that bring the right laugh, like other DreamWorks productions, they get it right when they use the “less is more” in the script, focusing well on the main idea of each character and the story itself.
+The story does not have a complex background and full of plots, it is simple, and for this reason that captivates, with well-placed jokes that bring a certain laugh, like other DreamWorks productions, they get it right when they use “less is more” in the script, focusing well on the main idea of each character and the story itself.

-Worrying about the animation itself and the soundtrack details that enchants and bring a special tone to the movie, with extraordinary scenes that perfectly merge sound and image, Abominable becomes a great choice for adults and children, which will captivate regardless of age.
+Concerned with details of animation and soundtrack, which enchant and bring a special tone to the film, with exuberant scenes that perfectly fit sound and image, Abominable becomes an excellent option for adults and children, which will captivate regardless of age.